-Automated Flagger Assistance Devices (AFADs) enable a flagger(s) to be positioned out of the lane of traffic and are used to control road users through temporary traffic control zones.
-These devices are designed to be remotely operated either by a single flagger at one end of the TTC zone or at a central location, or by separate flaggers near each device's location.

-There are two types of AFADs:

-- A. An AFAD (see Section 6E.05) that uses a remotely controlled STOP/SLOW sign on either a trailer or a movable cart system to alternately control right-of-way. - B. A Red/Yellow Lens Automated Flagger Assistance Device (AFAD) is not used in Maryland.

-AFADs might be appropriate for short-term and intermediate-term activities (see Section 6G.02).
-Typical applications include TTC activities such as, but not limited to:

-- A. Bridge maintenance;

-- B. Haul road crossings; and

-- C. Pavement patching.
+- 01 Automated Flagger Assistance Devices (AFADs) enable a flagger(s) to be positioned out of the lane of traffic and are used to control road users through temporary traffic control zones.
+These devices are designed to be remotely operated either by a single flagger at one end of the TTC zone or at a central location, or by separate flaggers near each device's location. - 02 There are two types of AFADs: - A. An AFAD (see Section 6E.05) that uses a remotely controlled STOP/SLOW sign on either a trailer or a movable cart system to alternately control right-of-way. - B. An AFAD (see Section 6E.06) that uses remotely controlled red and yellow lenses and a gate arm to alternately control right-of-way. - AFADs might be appropriate for short-term and intermediate-term activities (see Section 6G.02).
+Typical applications include TTC activities such as, but not limited to: - A. Bridge maintenance; - B. Haul road crossings; and - C. Pavement patching.

-AFADs shall only be used in situations where there is only one lane of approaching traffic in the direction to be controlled.

-When used at night, the AFAD location shall be illuminated in accordance with Section 6E.08.
-Guidance:
+- 04 AFADs shall only be used in situations where there is only one lane of approaching traffic in the direction to be controlled. - 05 When used at night, the AFAD location shall be illuminated in accordance with Section 6E.08.

-AFADs should not be used for long-term stationary work (see Section 6G.02).
+06 AFADs should not be used for long-term stationary work (see Section 6G.02).

-Because AFADs are not traffic control signals, they shall not be used as a substitute for or a replacement for a continuously operating temporary traffic control signal as described in Section 6F.84.
+07 Because AFADs are not traffic control signals, they shall not be used as a substitute for or a replacement for a continuously operating temporary traffic control signal as described in Section 6F.84.